Cushing’s disease, named after the first physician who reported it, results from an excess of cortisol in the body.

 What does it look like

 Common signs include excessive water drinking and urinating.
-Dogs often develop a “pot-bellied” appearance because cortisol thins the muscles of the abdomen, allowing the belly to sag, as well as increases the size of the liver.
-Other common signs include hair loss (symmetrical), skin rash, darkened or thickened skin, weakness, sluggishness, and wounds that don’t heal well.
+In addition, dogs often develop a “pot-bellied” appearance.
+That happens because cortisol thins the abdominal muscles, allowing the belly to sag and increases the size of the liver.
+Other common signs include:

 - Drinking a lot of water